 According to Deloitte Center for Banking, there are two top reasons why customers switch banks after a merger: purely emotional reasons and a competitor’s offer.

 This is driven by the unknown and fear of change – and not knowing what this merger will mean to them.
 People don’t like change.
 Think of your own life and what happens when a change occurs that is beyond your control.
 It’s simple human nature to react and try to take control.
 And so will your customers.
 Even if changing banks is not in their best interest, the unknown and fear takes over and they move.
 What becomes clear is to communicate with the newly acquired customers.
-Setting clear expectations immediately following the merger announcement and throughout the process will minimize customer anxiety about “what does this mean to me?”
+Setting clear expectations immediately following the merger announcement and throughout the process will minimize customer anxiety about “what does this mean to me?”.
+In turn, reducing customer attrition.

 Even more concerning is the speed at which these customers make their departure.
 Of the customers that leave, 64% leave within a month of the merger announcement.
 Another 21% leave within 2-3 months of the announcement.
 So over 85% of the customers leave within 3 months of the merger being announced.
 That is quick by any standards – but especially quick considering that usually very little has changed by that point and the true conversion of the account system, branch consolidation, etc. has not even happened yet.